-- We commit to communicating honestly and openly with parents, guardians and carers about the wellbeing and safety of their children. - We commit to engaging with, and listening to, the views of parents, guardians and carers about our child safety practice, policies and procedures. - We commit to transparency in our decision-making with parents, guardians and carers where it will not compromise the safety of children or young people. - We commit to acknowledging the cultural diversity of students and families, and being sensitive to how this may impact on student safety issues. - We commit to continuously reviewing and improving our systems to protect children from abuse.
+- We commit to communicating honestly and openly with parents, guardians and carers about the wellbeing and safety of their children. - We commit to engaging with, and listening to, the views of parents, guardians and carers about our child safety and wellbeing practice, policies and procedures. - We commit to transparency in our decision-making with parents, guardians and carers where it will not compromise the safety of children or young people. - We commit to open engagement and communication with parents, guardians and carers about our child safe approach and our operations and governance related to child safety and wellbeing. - We commit to ensuring that relevant information relating to child safety and wellbeing is accessible to parents, guardians and carers. - We commit to acknowledging the cultural diversity of students and families, and being sensitive to how this may impact on student safety issues. - We commit to continuously reviewing and improving our systems to protect children from abuse.